decentralized-identity/linked-vp/spec/spec.md

 _This section is non-normative_

-Linked Verifiable Presentations are accessible and verifiable by anyone and they might be accessible at the given URL indefinitely.
+Linked Verifiable Presentations are accessible and verifiable by anyone, and they might be accessible at the given URL indefinitely.
 A [holder][holder] might therefore desire to limit the validity of a presentation.
 This can be achieved by utilizing the `expires` property that is an optional element of `proof` property as specified in [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY).